fastlane/fastlane/Advanced.md

 # team_id "Q2CBPJ58CA"
 ```

-If your project use different bundle identifiers per environment (beta, app store), here is a way to define that.
+If your project has different bundle identifiers per environment (i.e. beta, app store), you can define that by using `for_lane` block declaration.

+The configuration described for a lane will be loaded __together__ with values defined outside the block.
+If no block is found for current driven lane, the value inside the blocks will be used, otherwise the value outside.

+### Example using `for_lane`

 ```ruby
 app_identifier "net.sunapps.1"